 Eyes of blue

 The Dutch Rabbit is one of the most popular and recognizable breeds, according to the American Rabbit Breeders Association (ARBA).
 A Dutch rabbit named Bernie even graces the packages of Annie’s Homegrown Foods.
 We think a real-life one is even cuter, though, and makes a great subject for a happy picture!

 This little guy could be the model for a Russell Stover chocolate bunny—a great choice for Easter candy.

 The Harlequin rabbit comes in two gorgeous varieties—the Japanese and Magpie.
-The Japanese rabbit is orange or fawn and either black, blue, chocolate, or lilac.
-The Magpie is white and either black, blue, chocolate, or lilac and both varieties are around ten pounds of stunning beauty.
+The Japanese rabbit is orange or fawn with either black, blue, chocolate or lilac.
+The Magpie is white with either black, blue, chocolate or lilac, and both varieties are around 10 pounds of stunning beauty.

-French Lop bunnies, like this one, are hardly dainty with massive, heavy-boned physiques and broad sturdy heads.
+French Lop bunnies, like this one, are hardly dainty, with massive, heavy-boned physiques and broad sturdy heads.
 But, hey, you gotta have a sturdy base to hold those thick, adorable ears that hang so low.
 Need more cuteness?
 These funny monkey pictures are sure to get you giggling.

-It’s a far stretch from lion to a rabbit, but this petite little four-pounder sure is trying to come off as the king of the jungle with its distinctive mane!
+It’s a far stretch from a lion to a rabbit, but this petite little four-pounder sure is trying to come off as the king of the jungle with its distinctive mane!
 Speaking of lions—check out these dogs that look like lions.